David-VTUK/lab-docs/docs/prometheus/part-three.md

 ## 2. Prepare `values.yaml`

-For this install, each node will expose the `node-exporter` metrics endpoint as a `nodeport` service type.
+For this install, each node will expose the `node-exporter` metrics endpoint as a `nodeport` service type, so we can have external access to these metrics as required by the monitoring cluster.

 ```yaml
 service: